tirthankarm2006/ARBITRON-Alpha/README.md

 If you want to only run the application, go to Engine/binaries/Main run the .exe file.
 You can even re-build these files from visual studios if you want.

 # Current Work
-->Working on Model Renderer

-->Making a automated system to load Shader Parameters and pass it to OpenGL shader and setting up the default shaders

-->Designing the Editor Camera system and to pass the different matrices and values to the shader

-->Finally testing the Renderer

-# Immediate future changes(not currently started)
+->Making a profiling system that runs before the engine starts where to create/load a profile

 ->To log messages onto the Editor window using imgui

-->To pass model locations through the Editor window using imgui
+->To save model locations into the file through the Editor window using imgui

 ->To write into Shader parameters file through the Editor window using imgui

+->Making a automated system to load Shader Parameters and pass it to OpenGL shader and setting up the default shaders

+# Immediate future changes(not currently happening)
+->To show a initial note to the user about "Loading models" when the engine is starting

 # Distant future Changes
 ->To try to make the Shaders loader under the Renderer3D serialized for faster loading